Your stay

 We work closely with a local community pharmacy to provide and deliver the necessary medications.

-A pharmacist will also review your medications in collaboration with you and your care team, offering support to help manage your medications throughout your stay.
+A pharmacist will also review your medications in collaboration with you and your care team, offering support to help manage your medications throughout your stay and on discharge.

 Visitors, family & chosen supports